nih-at/libzip/INSTALL.md

 ```sh
 CFLAGS=-DMY_CUSTOM_FLAG cmake ..
 ```

+## Test Suite Code Coverage

+To enable collecting code coverage, pass `-DENABLE_COVERAGE=ON` to `cmake`.
+After running the tests with `make test`, run `make coverage` to create the report in `regress/coverage/index.html`.

+Please note that this builds libzip with coverage gathering enabled.
+You should not use such a build in production.

+## Special System Requirements

 If you are compiling on a system with a small stack size, add `-DZIP_ALLOCATE_BUFFER` to `CFLAGS`.